hajducak/construction-issue-tracker/README.md

 - **Worker Assignment During Creation** (optional dropdown)
 - **Logout Functionality** with session clearing
 - **Current User Display** in top app bar
-- **Status Flow Restrictions**: Workers can only progress forward (OPEN→IN_PROGRESS→FIXED), managers have full control
+- **Status Flow Restrictions**: Workers can only progress forward, managers have full control
 - **Filtered Issue Lists**: Workers see only their assigned issues, managers see all
 - **Session Persistence**: Login state saved across app restarts